KevinLittles/Portfolio/README.md

 <summary>See more about Flash Chat App</summary>
 <br/>

+The Flash Chat App is a basic chat application with only one global chat!

-Building the Flash Chat application I learned how to:
+Building the Flash Chat application I learned to:
-- Install Cocoapods and use 3rd partu libraries
+- Install Cocoapods and use 3rd party libraries
 - Use Firebase Auth to register and authenticate a user by email and password
 - Use Firebase Firestore to send and load information that was used in the app
 - Use .xib files to make a custom UITableViewCell